 The four communication archetypes are: Analytical, Intuitive, Functional, and Personal.
 Understanding the subtle differences between these various communication styles will help you to adjust and align communications at your company.

 An analytical communicator values hard facts, data and logic.
 They embrace thoroughness and attention to detail.
 For the analytical communicator, details are key, they want specifics.
-It’s not enough to say “we had a great first quarter, sales were up significantly”, they will want to know the real figures – how much were sales up, did those figures meet or exceed expectations, how did each region perform, etc. The devil is in the details for analytical communicators.
+It’s not enough to say “we had a great first quarter, sales were up significantly.”
+They will want to know the real figures.
+How much were sales up, did those figures meet or exceed expectations, how did each region perform, etc. The devil is in the details for analytical communicators.

-Intuitive communication is focused on the big picture.
+Intuitive communication focuses on the big picture.
 For the intuitive communicator, finer details and the inner workings of a plan are secondary to the end result.
 They enjoy blue sky or big picture thinking and are comfortable with unconventional methods and ideas.
 Intuitive communicators work and think fast; they get to the point quickly and expect others to do the same.

 Functional communicators take things step by step.
-Like the analytical communicator, they value details but are also interested in the process, progress, and timelines, in fact, every aspect of a plan is of great importance to them.
-Their communication style includes precise information and details, charting a process or plan from beginning to end, and sparing no details.
+Like the analytical communicator, they value details but are also interested in the process, progress, and timelines.
+In fact, every aspect of a plan is of great importance to them.
+Their communication style includes precise information and details.
+Charting a process or plan from beginning to end, and sparing no details.

 Personal communicators place great emphasis on connection and feelings.
 They use emotive language and communicate in a way that allows them to connect with people and find out how they feel.
-Active listening is a key trait of the personal communicator; they can quickly pick up on others’ emotions or feelings about particular plans or ideas.
+Active listening is a key trait of the personal communicator.
+They can quickly pick up on others’ emotions or feelings about particular plans or ideas.